roofrack/dotfiles/README.md

      -ranger (just nice to have)

 # 4. i have this symlinked but may need to recopy /etc/X11/xinit/xinitrc to
      ~/.xinitrc and comment out last 5 lines and add exec i3.
+Dont forget to chown rob:rob .xinitrc or it wont work.
 #
 # 5. for transluceny edit the /etc/xdg/picom.conf file and comment out vsync.
 This is a
 #    virtualbox issue.